 - Small library on a separate level between the middle and top floors

 - Two storeys, various levels – six rooms in total

-- One Shorehouse Waterview room (water facing, large window): $380/night
+- One Shorehouse Waterview room (water facing, large window): from $685/night

-- Two Shorehouse Waterview – Bath rooms (water facing, large windows and baths): $420/night
+- Two Shorehouse Waterview – Bath rooms (water facing, large windows and baths): from $715/night

-- One Shorehouse Panorama room (water and forest facing, three large windows): $420/night
+- One Shorehouse Panorama room (water and forest facing, three large windows): from $765/night

-- Entire bottom level dedicated to lounge and dining area with honesty bar
+- Entire bottom level dedicated to lounge area with honesty bar.

 FOOD & BEVERAGE

-Guests may explore the outdoors with walks, bikes, dinghies, fishing, wildlife viewing, scenic helicopter/plane flights and picnics.
+Guests may explore the outdoors with walks, e-bikes, rowboats, fishing, wildlife viewing, scenic helicopter/plane flights and picnics.
 Although, relaxing on the couch with panoramic views of Tasmania’s Wilderness World Heritage Area may be all the perfect experience, without even venturing outdoors!

 For media enquiries, please contact [email protected]